-My journey into UX has been a tough one.
-The covid-19 pandemic has put a stark stamp on the idea that performance is not considered essential.
-I wanted to find a way to use my skills for the greater good and be able to reach a new audience.
-A much bigger one then can fit in any auditorium.
-I want to tell stories and build bigger puzzles that will reach everyone.
+My journey into UX has been a challenging one.
+The covid 19 pandemic wreaked havoc on many industries, including theatre and live entertainment.
+Overnight I went from designing lights for an average of 20 shows a year to having no clue when theaters would reopen.
+With plenty of time to think, I realized that I want to find a way to use my skills for the greater good and reach a new audience; one much bigger than can fit in an auditorium.
+I want to tell stories and solve bigger problems that can reach the world.

 Through great design and simple story I know (from experience) that you can touch people in ways they didn’t know were possible.
 I have witnessed first hand how the power of good story can empower anyone, and I want to bring that empowerment to every project I do.